Purchasing Process & Policies

 Governing Bodies of the Purchasing System

-Other laws, rules and policies governing UCC's acquisitions include the Umpqua Community College's Administrative Procedures AP601 related to Board Policy 601 and the current Community College Rules of Procurement.
+Other laws, rules and policies governing UCC's acquisitions include the Umpqua Community College's Administrative Procedures AP-6330 and AP-6331 related to Board Policy BP-6330 and and the current Community College Rules of Procurement, (CCRP).

 These rules and procedures are intended to provide fair and equitable treatment to all persons involved in public purchasing by UCC, to maximize the purchasing value to the public and to provide safeguards for maintaining a procurement system of quality and integrity.

 Bidding and Other Requirements

 Unless otherwise exempted, College acquisitions are based on the following solicitation methods: